4 Techniques For Creative Thinking

 A common misconception is that creativity requires total freedom.
 During early, idea generating phases this is certainly useful, yet when it comes to getting the work done, limiting ourselves is important.

 When I write, I follow a strict workflow.
 First, I compile notes/research in a Word document (it usually takes 5-10 pages of this for each final page of work.)
 I make a bullet-pointed outline, then form a structure.
 Next, I bulk out the points, move parts around and develop my ideas further.
 Once this is completed, I proof, edit more and format.
-I work in 30-minute blocks, with a short break between each.
-I always listen to either this playlist or this one.
 Whilst writing, I turn off my phone and block all distracting sites.
 That’s it.
 I never deviate from this because it works.

-When we allow ourselves total freedom, it can lead to time wasting or using too many resources.
+When we allow ourselves total freedom, it can lead to time-wasting or using too many resources.
 Boundaries lead to a need to think creatively within a certain area.
-This is why I often find it easier to write when I have a clear brief from a client, compared to when I get to chose the topic.
+T

 Time restrictions can also be beneficial.
 Parkinson’s law states that tasks expand the time allotted to them.
 When I need to write one piece in a day, I (surprise, surprise) take the whole day to write it.
 When I need to write 3 (or even more) in a day, I once again get it done in the same time.